Normal processing time

 • Car registration and driver’s license

-How long may I stay in Denmark?
+How long can I stay in Denmark?

 What do I do if I stop running my own business?